 Not quite on board with the principle?
 Here is a crash course in link building.

 Link building is a two-way street: there are inbound links and outbound links.
 The most valuable links are backlinks or inbound links, which are links that link other web pages to yours.
 These links come from external websites.

 There are also internal links; for example, a link on your homepage that points to your services page.
 The principle of inbound links has changed somewhat in recent years.
 The principle used to be: the more links point to your webpage, the more important Google considers this page to be.
 Now an extra rule has been added: relevance.
 The more relevant your webpage and the more relevant your links, the higher you will score in Google.

 Furthermore, there are outbound links: you can link to an external website, for example, to supplement a blog post with extra information on a certain subject.
 Google recognises relevant websites, so this is definitely a plus.

-Unfortunately, both directions are often 'spammed' by linking too much to the same page, usually by paid links.
+Unfortunately, both directions are often ‘spammed’ by linking too much to the same page, usually through paid links.
 Stay as far away from them as possible.
 They cost you money, they are not worth anything in the long run and they make sure that your website gets little or no trust from your customers and from Google.
 Another example is a contentless blog full of links to get better rankings.
 In some cases, Google will immediately penalise this and you will be removed from their query.

 Do: Each image has a name